Read-The-Question/rtq-review/src/pages/md/papers/dulwich-college--11-plus--maths--9999--specimen-paper-c.md

 <div class='question question'>

 The pie chart below represents data collected in a survey of the favourite sports of a sample of school children.
-Note that, between them, Rugby and Football were favourite of half of the children surveyed.
+Note that, between them, Rugby and Football were the favourite of half of the children surveyed.

 ![dulwich-college--11-plus--maths--9999--specimen-paper-c/section-1-question-9-00.png](/assets/dulwich-college--11-plus--maths--9999--specimen-paper-c/section-1-question-9-00.png "dulwich-college--11-plus--maths--9999--specimen-paper-c/section-1-question-9-00.png")